schmitech/schmitech.github.io/_services/knowledge-mining.md

 - **Manufacturing**: Preserve technical expertise and improve processes
 - **R&D Organizations**: Speed up innovation and discovery
 - **Technology**: Track emerging trends and technical developments

-## Success Stories

-- Helped a pharmaceutical company reduce drug candidate identification time by 60%
-- Enabled a university to create a comprehensive research knowledge base spanning 50 years
-- Assisted a manufacturing firm in preserving critical knowledge from retiring experts
-- Supported a legal firm in building an automated case law analysis system

 ## Ready to Transform Your Knowledge Management?